 Supported languages include English, Japanese, Mandarin, and Swedish.

 In Accessibility, you can adjust the application design to fit various forms of color blindness.

-If you get stuck and don't know what to do during the application, you can always press the help button
+If you get stuck and do not know what to do during the application, you can always press the help button

-Dirac Live® uses different types of notifications to keep the user updated about changes or errors.
+Dirac Live uses several types of notifications to keep the user updated about changes or errors.
 Yellow indicates an error.
-Green indicates that a procedure was successful.
+Green indicates that the procedure was successful.
 Black and blue are general notifications.